noorj-strato/rag/RAG.md

 If you feed a 20-page document as one embedding, the vector becomes a vague average of everything in it.
 Smaller chunks mean more precise retrieval.
 The `chunk_overlap` prevents you from slicing a sentence in half and losing meaning.

-### TypeScript Equivalent

-Use the `openai` npm package — the embedding call is nearly identical.
-For splitting, `langchain` has a JS version, or you can use `@xenova/transformers` for local embeddings.

 ---

 ## Step 2: Store in a Vector Database